Praneeth2k/Praneeth2k/README.md

 ### Hi there 👋
-I'm just trying to find interesting open source projects and contribution to them.
+I'm just trying to find interesting open source projects and contribute to them.

 I am mostly interested in web development and Blockchain.
 I've learnt and used React, NodeJS, MongoDB and Solidity.